oliveiraleo/free5gc-auto-deploy/README.md

 ## Notice

 The scripts available on this repository have been based on free5GC's [advanced setup](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) instructions.
-However, instead of having two separate interfaces (one for remote access and other for general use), they have been designed considering a environment where the 5GC machine has only one network interface available.
+However, instead of having two separate interfaces (one for remote/admin access and other for general use), they have been designed considering an environment where the 5GC machine will use only one network interface as its data network interface.
+To configure other network interfaces, please, refer to the [free5GC configuration guide](https://free5gc.org/guide/2-config-vm-en/#4-setting-static-ip-address) or to [Ubuntu Server networks docs](https://documentation.ubuntu.com/server/explanation/networking/configuring-networks/)

 ## Motivation